dragon6810/dragon6810.github.io/README.md

-doMobSpawning | toggles wether hostile or nutral mobs spawn randomTickSpeed | how fast everything like grass growing happens doMobLoot | toggles wether mobs drop their loot or not
+doMobSpawning | toggles wether hostile or nutral mobs spawn randomTickSpeed | how fast everything like grass growing happens doMobLoot | toggles wether mobs drop their loot or not commandBlockOutput | toggles wether or not command blocks say if they successfully executed their command doLimitedCrafting | toggles wether or not players have limited crafting or not doLimited crafting